rzeigler/waveguide/docs/modules/io.ts.md

 An IO that never completes with a value.

 This does however, schedule a setInterval for 60s in the background.
-This should, therefore, prevent node from exiting cleanly if not interrupted
+This should, therefore, prevent node from exiting if not interrupted

 **Signature**